 Watson’s QBR varies substantially from the figure I calculated through the raw EPA numbers.
-I have Watson’s total EPA at -12.0, and his per play EPA at -0.19, both fifth worst among 33 qualifying QBs.
-I’ll acknowledge that my passing and sack numbers are more a reflection of the entire passing offense than just the quarterback, but that can’t explain the whole difference.
+I have Watson’s total EPA at -12.0, and his per play EPA at -0.19, both fifth-worst among 33 qualifying QBs.
+I’ll acknowledge that my passing and sack numbers are more a reflection of the entire passing offence than just the quarterback, but that can’t explain the whole difference.

 Why the discrepancy?